-In anticipation of our properly opening the office again, we wanted to issue some guidance.
-Being moderately sociable sorts, we generally like little more than a visit from a client, whether its to drop off paperwork, have a brew, write a will, or sign some contracts.
+Given that we have gone into a further lockdown, we want to be clear about our rules for visiting the office.
+Being moderately sociable sorts, we generally like little more than a visit from a client, whether it’s to drop off paperwork, have a brew, write a will, or sign some contracts.
 At the moment though, our position is this:

 Don’t come unless you are invited and have been given an appointment time.